kitttn/temptest/Quick-Start-Guide.md

 [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).

 #####Build and load SVC firmware
-This should not be required under most circumstances, because the SVC is shipped with firmware.
+**NOTE:** This should *NOT* be required under most circumstances, because the SVC is loaded with the latest firmware prior to shipping the BDB.
 This section is included *just in case* you need to reflash the SVC.

-   If you aren't sure, *DON'T DO IT!*
+   So...if you aren't sure...*DON'T DO IT!*

 Build SVC firmware:
 * `cd $HOME/nuttx`